sanjeevs9/Food/README.md

    VITE_SERVICE_ID=
    VITE_TEMPLATE_ID=
    VITE_PUBLIC_KEY=

-   Obtain the values
-3.Get these keys from EmailJS to set up the email service for your application.
+3. Get these keys from EmailJS to set up the email service for your application.

 # Backend Environment Variables